Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Variation of almost strictly unimodal sequences and real algebraic sets of critical points

 \subsection{Merged pairs and critical points}

-We obtain the variation of semi-strongly unimodal sequences of merged pairs by front, rear, and asymptotic critical points.
-In particular, we obtain algebraic varieties of front and rear critical points.
-Also, we obtain algebraic varieties of asymptotic critical points by tame factors.

-Let us prove the following lemma for polynomial equations of front and rear critical points.
+By front, rear, and asymptotic critical points of merged pairs, we discuss the variation of almost strictly unimodal sequences.
+Also, we obtain real algebraic sets not only of front and rear critical points, but also of asymptotic critical points by tame factors.
+Moreover, we introduce the notion of semi-phase transitions and phase transitions by these critical points.
+In particular, we obtain front phase transitions by monomial parcels of general lengths.